McKlinton2/comfyui-mcklinton-pack/README.md

   - Raw segmentation image
   - Prompt text associated with the image set
 - Optional random sample selection from folder
+- Supports resizing and cropping of images with the following modes:
+  - Keep original size
+  - Resize to specified dimensions
+  - Resize and crop to specified dimensions

 ## Folder Structure